VITA: Zero-Shot Value Functions via Test-Time Adaptation of Vision-Language Models: Model Architecture

 \subsection{Model and Training Details}

 We use the OpenCLIP ViT-B/32 encoder pre-trained on the OpenAI dataset as a frozen backbone.
-Each visual observation and task description is encoded using the CLIP vision and text encoders to produce their representation, respectively.
+Each visual observation and task description is encoded using the \textsc{CLIP} vision and text encoders to produce their representation, respectively.
 We opted for a joint (concatenation-based) representation over an element-wise product based on improved validation performance.
 The adaptation module \( f_{\text{adapt}} \) is a two-layer residual MLP with GELU activation and a projection dimension \( d' = 64 \).
 The model is trained using the AdamW optimizer with a learning rate of \(1 \times 10^{-4}\), weight decay of \(1 \times 10^{-4}\), and a cosine learning rate schedule with 10\% warmup.
 We use a batch size of 32 and pad all trajectories to a maximum length of 120 frames (matching the longest sequence in the training set).
 The weighting coefficient \( \lambda_{\text{self}} \) of the self-supervised loss in the total training objective is set to 0.5, selected based on validation performance.
 We train for 5 epochs, as validation VOC typically plateaus early, with extended training providing no further improvement.
-For dissimilarity-based sampling during training, \( w_{\text{train}} = 8 \) and \texttt{b} = 8 are chosen after validation.
+For dissimilarity-based sampling, we set the stride to \(s=1\), the sub-trajectory length to \(w_{\text{tr}}=8\), and the number of selected windows to \(k=8\), unless otherwise specified.
 All experiments were run on NVIDIA RTX 6000 Ada Generation GPUs.